 - Communication Networks (CSCE 862)

-At least 3 credit-hours must be in Theory Track defined in the CS MS and PhD program requirements (M.S. and Ph.D.
-Tracks).
+At least 3 credit-hours must be in Theory Track defined in the CS MS and PhD program requirements (http://cse.unl.edu/grad/resources/tracks.shtml).

-Depth courses are divided into several areas of CE concentration (tracks) as shown in the table to the right.
+Depth courses are divided into several areas of CE concentration (tracks) as shown in the table at the end of this document.
 At least 6 credit-hours of 900 level courses must be taken within a single track.
 The assignment of a particular CSCE990 or CSCE996 course to a specific track shall be determined by the instructor.